Part of System Constraints

 “I understand it now.
 So why is nothing changing?”

-Within HSP, this is not failure.
-It shows that insight and system update are not the same thing.
+Within HSP, this is not proof of failure.
+It shows that conscious insight and system update are two different layers.

 Insight is conscious.
 The system is largely automatic.